Click here for a PDF version of the map.

 South Sudan

-An estimated 470,000 South Sudanese refugees are reported to have crossed back into South Sudan, along with some Sudanese (117,000) and migrants and refugees from other countries (4,300).
+An estimated 668,000 South Sudanese refugees are reported to have crossed back into South Sudan, along with some Sudanese (207,000) and migrants and refugees from other countries (3,600).
 For most of its 10 years of existence, South Sudan has been in a civil war.
-More than a third of the population has been forcibly displaced—2.2 million as IDPs and 2.3 million as refugees.
+More than a third of the population has been forcibly displaced—2 million as IDPs and 2.3 million as refugees.
 About 810,000 had fled to Sudan.
-Of the remaining 8 million South Sudanese in country, 7.8 million are facing acute food insecurity including 43,000 facing famine—virtually all of which is attributed to conflict.
+Of the remaining 8.8 million South Sudanese in country, 7.1 million are facing acute food insecurity including 79,000 facing famine—virtually all of which is attributed to conflict.
 South Sudan remains in a state of persistent crisis.

 Ethiopia

-Host of the third largest community of refugees in the region (after Uganda and Sudan) with almost 900,000, Ethiopia has since 2020 been embroiled in internal conflict, primarily involving the Tigray region, which borders Sudan.
-The number of internally displaced in Ethiopia is around 3 million, though accurate figures (particularly for the Tigray region) are not available.
-An estimated 20 million Ethiopians are facing acute food insecurity.
+Host of the third largest community of refugees in the region (after Uganda and Chad) with more than 1 million, Ethiopia has since 2020 been embroiled in internal conflict, primarily involving the Tigray region, which borders Sudan.
+The number of internally displaced in Ethiopia is around 3.2 million, though accurate figures (particularly for the Tigray region) are not available.
+An estimated 15.8 million Ethiopians are facing acute food insecurity.
 Ethiopian refugees in neighboring countries total close to 150,000.
 This includes many Tigrayans who had fled to Sudan when the Ethiopian conflict started in November 2020.
-Since the escalation in clashes in Sudan, Ethiopians have made up the majority of the 115,000 people who have crossed into Ethiopia.
+Since the escalation of fighting in Sudan, Ethiopian returnees comprise roughly 41 percent of the 158,000 people who have crossed into Ethiopia.

 CAR